 1. Diet

 The food your cat consumes can often be a cause of bad breath.
 If you’re asking yourself why your cat’s breath smells, it might be a good idea to look at what they’re eating.
 If you have taken your cat to the vet and ruled out any oral health issues, then their diet may well be the cause.
-Occasionally wet and soft cat food can cause bad cat breath as it can stick to a cat’s teeth, which tends not to happen with dry food.
+Occasionally wet and soft cat food can cause bad cat breath as it can stick to a cat’s teeth, which is far less likely with dry food.

 2. Gingivitis

 Gingivitis is an inflammation of the gums.
 It occurs when an accumulation of plaque and bacteria builds up in your cat’s mouth over time.
-Gingivitis can be uncomfortable for your cat and may cause bad breath in cats.
+Gingivitis can be uncomfortable for your cat, may result in loss of appitite, and is likely to cause bad breath in cats.

 3. Periodontal disease